 |All - Assessment Task 1b:Emerging food issue report|

-To develop your skills in critically evaluating peer reviewed literature for a food safety related issue.
+To develop your skills in critically evaluating peer-reviewed literature and Australian and international regulations for an emerging food safety issue.

 |All - Assessment Task 2:Food Premise Design application and Food Safety Program assessment (Compliance and Enforcement)|